-I started praying three years ago, in the spring of 2014.
+I started praying some years ago, in the spring of 2014.
 How it came about: a friend of mine lost his son unexpectedly, and I was looking for a way to express my condolences.

 I really can’t imagine anything worse than losing a child, can you?
 I’d lost my Mum a few years before, and the waves of grief that washed through me at the time were like a force of nature.
 But my Mum had cancer, and I was expecting her to die.
 Mums are supposed to go before their sons; sons aren’t supposed to go before their Fathers.